DanjelPiDev/UE5_ModularLightSystem/README.md

 Developed with Unreal Engine 5

-> ⚠️ This repository serves only as documentation and for example purposes.
+> ⚠️ This repository serves only as documentation and for example purposes of my Modular Light System.
 The full Modular Light System package (including all assets and Blueprints) is available on Epic Games FAB -> [here](https://www.fab.com/listings/5e7bcd51-0d44-4f7c-8f29-4d08cb1e7662).

 > The full documentation can be found here [Wiki](https://github.com/NullPointerExcy/UE5_ModularLightSystem/wiki).